 - show consideration, patience and support

-- encourage the employee to be open
+- encourage you to be open about your challenges

 Access to Work